 Best practices

-ADMIN_API_KEYto secure all endpoints, or use an API gateway for more advanced schemes. - Use HTTPS: Terminate TLS at your load balancer or reverse proxy.
+AUTH_DISABLED=truein production.
+If you rely onADMIN_API_KEY, use a long value (16+ chars) or prefer per-user API keys. - Use HTTPS: Terminate TLS at your load balancer or reverse proxy.

 - Monitor uptime: Track request rates, latency, and error codes per endpoint.